 Don’t want to use your Flying Blue miles on a trip to India?
 Check out some other of the best ways to redeem Air France/KLM Flying Blue miles for max value.

 Earning Air France/KLM Flying Blue Miles

 Similar to Singapore Airlines, there are plenty of ways to earn lots of Flying Blue miles.
-They are fortunately a transfer partner with all of the 4 major points systems: Chase Ultimate Rewards, American Express Membership Rewards, Marriott, and Citi ThankYou Points.
+It is, fortunately, a transfer partner with all of the 5 major points systems: Chase Ultimate Rewards, American Express Membership Rewards, Marriott Bonvoy, Capital One Rewards, and Citi ThankYou Points.